saskialein/saskialein/README.md

 ## Here's a list of things I currently keep myself busy with:

-* 💼  Working on a plant care app
+* 💼  Practicing for my AWS Cloud Practitioner Exam
 * 🌱  Deepening my React, Redux and SCSS skills
 * 🔈  Listening to a variety of inspiring tech podcasts